KZRR

 KZRR (94.1 FM, "94 Rock") is a commercial radio station in Albuquerque, New Mexico, broadcasting to the Albuquerque-Santa Fe, New Mexico, area.
 KZRR airs a mainstream rock radio format and is owned by iHeartMedia, Inc. The radio studios and offices are in Northeast Albuquerque.

 KZRR has an effective radiated power (ERP) of 22,500 watts.
 The transmitter tower is atop Sandia Crest east of the city.
 It broadcasts using HD Radio technology.
-The HD-2 digital subchannel features an urban contemporary format, known as "Power 100.9"; that subchannel feeds 250 watt FM translator K265CA at 100.9 MHz.
+The HD-2 digital subchannel features an mainstream urban format, known as "Power 100.9"; that subchannel feeds 250 watt FM translator K265CA at 100.9 MHz.

 Personalities

 Weekday mornings feature Swami Rob, Skyler and Phil Mahoney.
 Skyler also is heard in middays.
-Ron "Big Rig" Michaels, voice-tracked from Tampa, hosts afternoon drive time.
+The rest of the station's DJ are voice-tracked from out of town stations.

 History

-Early years
+Early years: 1961-1977

 On June 25, 1961, the station signed on as KDEF-FM, mostly simulcasting sister station KDEF (1150 AM).
 The station was initially heard from 11 a.m. to 11 p.m., but in May 1962, it began full-time broadcasting.
 In September 1962, KDEF-AM-FM were sold by owner Frank Quinn to a Philadelphia group.

 Doubleday Broadcasting purchased the stations in 1965, and by about 1970, KDEF-FM was operated by the University of Albuquerque as a student run station.
 Media Horizons purchased the stations in 1973, and moved the studios from downtown to the northeast heights.